How AI Can Protect Our Water: Detecting The Invisible Threats Within

 1. Binary Classification Model

-This task is focused on determining whether the water is contaminated or not.
-The dataset used for this task was balanced, containing nearly equal instances of both classes (harmful and not harmful).
+This model focuses on determining whether a water sample is contaminated or not.
+The dataset used for this task was carefully balanced, containing nearly equal numbers of samples from both classes — harmful and not harmful.

 2. Object Detection